DarshithaGongle/codesk-Landing/README.md

 files it used.
 You review, edit if needed, and approve.
 One person can run support for the whole company.

-<sub>Screens below are from the running app, using a demo workspace for a
-fictional company ("Pulse") with seeded, fictional customers.
-Development-mode overlays were cropped out.</sub>

 ---